6 Healthy Snack Ideas, Plus Smart Snacking Tips

 Six Healthy Snack Ideas

 Cut a small apple into wedges.
-Drizzle with 1-2 tsp nut butter, add 1 tbsp granola, and a sprinkle of cinnamon.
+Drizzle with 1-2 tbsp nut butter and add 1/4 cup of your favorite granola, and a sprinkle of cinnamon.
 Serve with ¼ cup low fat yogurt for dipping.

 Mini Protein Box